EDF Renewables plays a leading role in the emergence of this new industry, having gained several years of experience by developing projects in Europe.

 Among the major countries developing offshore wind, the UK accounts for about 40.8% of overall installed capacity with 5,156 MW.
 Germany (4,108 MW) and Denmark (1,271 MW) are the other two countries making up the top three (source: Wind Europe).

-EDF Renewable, currently has 4 offshore wind projects in France: Dunkirk, Fécamp (lien site), Courseulles (lien site), and Saint-Nazaire (lien site).
+EDF Renewables, currently has 4 offshore wind projects in France: Dunkirk, Fécamp (lien site), Courseulles (lien site), and Saint-Nazaire (lien site).
 These future wind farms will provide the equivalent of the electricity consumption of more than 2 million people.

 More powerful wind turbines